casparschwa/selfish_mining_abm/readme.md

 To run the code yourself:

     run `pip install -r requirements.txt`,
+    change parameters to your liking in config.py, then run `python multiprocessed_simulation.py`,
-    run `python multiprocessed_simulation.py` (change parameters inside that script to your liking) to obtain figures run `python results.py`
+    to obtain figures run `python results.py`(out of date, using local jupyter notebook at the moment)